natelallen/asteroids/README.md

 A bare bones recreation of the classic game Asteroids!
+This was a guided project through Boot.dev.

+I am making additional updates for fun!

+Updates since assignment completion:

+- Added scoreboard